THE ULTIMATE TRAVEL PLANNING GUIDE

 - Check the cancellation policy, always!
 Just to make sure up to which date you can have a refund in case you need to cancel.

 - If you are sure you won’t cancel or you have good insurance, you should look for NON-REFUNDABLE deals, where normally the hotel set the price very low but it is subject to cancellation penalties in case you cancel, from the very moment you confirm the booking even if it is a year before your stay.
-That’s also one of the reason why purchasing a travel insurance is a smart move.
+That’s also one of the reasons why purchasing travel insurance is a smart move.
 But I will talk about in the next chapter.

 Plan travel logistics